Back to Canoe

 The campout is for all club members and guests.
 The river paddle is open to anyone with Moving Water Basic Tandem certification or equivalent.

 VCKC will be holding its Annual “Running of the Cow” this year on Saturday May 4th to Sunday May 5th.
-This is a two-day moving water event where we paddle the Cowichan River, from the Lake all the way down to the White Bridge – river water levels permitting.
+This is a two-day moving water event where we paddle the Cowichan River, from the Lake all the way down to bridge at Trans Canada Highway – river water levels permitting.
 This is open to all VCKC members who have completed the Moving Water Basic Tandem course or equivalent.
 Club members may also join us just for camping, as it's a great place to hike and bike in the area.

 Camping will be available free for members and guests at the Stoltz Pool Boat Ramp at Cowichan River Provincial Park on Friday May 3rd to Sunday morning, May 5th.
 Additional trailer space is available in the adjacent overflow, or in the campground.